 Program Goals And Principles

 The purpose of the Warehouse and Threatened Building Program is to preserve historic downtown warehouses and other threatened historic buildings, and to return them to a viable use.
 The program supports projects which protect building exteriors, reverse inappropriate alterations, reconstruct missing historic details, and provide needed repairs.
-All projects are required to meet the city's Preservation Philosophy (PDF) and the Secretary of the Interior's Standards for the Treatment of Historic Properties
+All projects are required to meet the city's Historic Preservation Philosophy and the Secretary of the Interior's Standards for the Treatment of Historic Properties

 Eligible Buildings